Georgios K. Michalakis

 ST, GKM, Emmannuel, Phanourios, Constantinos, Nicolaos Makris, Fr.

-Viktor (the monk who messes up the conclusion of « erchomenos o
+Viktor (the monk who messes up the conclusion of « erchomenos

 Kyrios ».